KxPlaug/AttEns/README.md

 |       LA      	|   0.646301   	| 0.067499 	|  0.549666 	| 0.047156 	| 0.437295 	|  0.03378 	| 0.704771 	| 0.208705 	|          602          	|   1170   	|
 | AttEns (Ours) 	|   0.735599   	| 0.033247 	|  0.610617 	| 0.029891 	| 0.521829 	| 0.028776 	| 0.728149 	| 0.117611 	|          229          	|    236   	|

-For more details on the experiments, refer to our paper or the [results](https://github.com/KxPlaug/AttEns/results) folder.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

 **Citation**:
 ```